erumabo/erumabo.github.io/en/posts/acerca-del-blog-y-primer-post.rst

-.. title: Acerca del blog y primer post
+.. title: About the blog and first post
 .. slug: acerca-del-blog-y-primer-post
 .. date: 2021-03-15 21:28:15 UTC-06:00
 .. tags: